PPGFlowECG: Latent Rectified Flow with Cross-Modal Encoding for PPG-Guided ECG Generation and Cardiovascular Disease Detection: Introduction

+Cardiovascular diseases (CVDs) remain the leading cause of mortality worldwide~\cite{timmis2022european,vaduganathan2022global,chong2024global}.
+Continuous monitoring can enable earlier detection and timely intervention~\cite{bayoumy2021smart}.
+Although electrocardiography (ECG) is the diagnostic gold standard, routine deployment is constrained by the need for specialized equipment and trained personnel~\cite{kligfield2007recommendations}.
+Wearable ECG devices have improved access~\cite{xie2024wearable,li2025motion}.
+However, short recording durations and the requirement for active user engagement still limit their suitability for long-term, passive monitoring and continuous health management~\cite{nelson2020guidelines}.

+Photoplethysmography (PPG) enables scalable, non-invasive, continuous monitoring and can be acquired in real time using widely deployed optical sensors.
+However, PPG does not directly capture cardiac electrophysiology, it provides limited diagnostic specificity for many CVDs.
+This creates a gap between accessible monitoring and diagnostic-grade assessment.
+As shown in Figure~\ref{fig_1}, PPG-to-ECG translation addresses this gap by inferring ECG-like waveforms or representations from PPG, enabling ECG-informed assessment when conventional ECG acquisition is unavailable.
+This is particularly relevant for long-term home monitoring, where standard ECG devices are less practical and sustained adherence is difficult.
+Compared with clinic-based ECG workflows that require visits and active participation, PPG-to-ECG translation supports unobtrusive, longitudinal monitoring for high-risk individuals, facilitating chronic disease management, and earlier CVD screening.

-The emergence of large-scale public datasets such as MCMED\citep{kansal2025mc}, which provide synchronized PPG–ECG recordings with reliable CVD annotations, has created transformative opportunities for advancing PPG-to-ECG translation and improving cardiovascular disease diagnosis.
-A promising technical direction is the application of diffusion models\citep{ho2020denoising} and flow models\citep{liuflow}.
-While diffusion models exhibit strong generative capacity, they require hundreds of iterative denoising steps, resulting in slow inference.
-Flow models address this inefficiency by learning a direct transformation from noise to target along a single trajectory.
+Large-scale public datasets such as MCMED~\cite{kansal2025mc}, which provide synchronized PPG–ECG recordings with curated CVD annotations, enable systematic development and evaluation of PPG-to-ECG translation methods for CVD diagnosis.
+Recent work has investigated diffusion models~\cite{shome2024region} and flow-based models~\cite{nambu2025cardioflow} for this task.
+While diffusion models often achieve strong synthesis quality, they typically require many iterative denoising steps, resulting in high inference latency.
+In contrast, flow-based models reduce inference cost by learning an explicit transformation from a simple noise distribution to the target signal, enabling sampling in a few steps.

 Despite recent progress, PPG-to-ECG translation faces two major challenges: 1) \textbf{\textit{Physiological Semantics Misalignment in Generative Models}}: Conventional end-to-end approaches often act as mere “waveform mimickers,” focusing on low-level signal reconstruction rather than physiological semantics.
 As a result, generated ECGs may resemble authentic waveforms morphologically but fail to preserve clinically actionable features essential for reliable cardiovascular disease screening and diagnosis, thereby limiting practical utility.
 2) \textbf{\textit{Modeling Complexity in High-Dimensional Signals}}: Complex temporal dependencies, inter-subject variability, and abrupt waveform transitions create highly non-smooth, modality-specific signal manifolds in raw data space.
 These properties violate the continuity and invertibility assumptions underlying conventional generative models, particularly flow-based architectures, leading to unstable training and poor generalization.